Summer Academic Success Academy (SASA)

 Welcome to SASA!

 Congratulations on choosing Coppin State University as your institution of higher education.
 Believe it or not, you’ve already started investing in your future by choosing to attend the Summer Academic Success Academy (SASA) program.
-This is a five-week summer residential program designed to help incoming high school students make a smooth transition to college while earning college credits.
-SASA is open to all first-time, full-time new high school students on a first come, first served basis.
+This is a five-week summer residential program designed to help newly admitted Coppin State University students make a smooth transition to college while earning college credits.
+SASA is open to all newly admitted first-year students on a first come, first served basis.
 This program is designed to assist with improving essential college readiness skills for college completion.
 Students receive an introduction to the academic, social, and recreational resources of the campus community.
 At the conclusion of the program students are connected to faculty, staff and peer mentors that serve as guides on their collegiate journey to success.

 The Summer Academic Success Academy will host two cohorts of students:

-- The Fast-Track student ready to start their collegiate career earning up to 9 credits prior to their first semester, and
+1. Fast-Track: students ready to jumpstart their collegiate career by earning up to 9 credits prior to their first semester, and

-- The Bridge to Coppin students invited to attend our Summer Academic Success Academy (SASA) as part of their admission to Coppin State “Class of 2027”.
+2. Bridge to Coppin: students invited to attend our Summer Academic Success Academy (SASA) as part of their admission to Coppin State “Class of 2028”.

 Why enroll in SASA?
 Consider the benefits